8 Benefits of Combining AWS CloudFront With AWS WAF and Shield

 Advanced Shield provides expanded DDoS attack protection, especially important for your Amazon EC2 instances, as well as CloudFront distributions and Route 53 hosted zones.

 Note: CloudFront with Route 53 for DNS management is a smarter solution than splitting your architecture between AWS and other DNS services.
-This is because Route53 can take advantage of the power of the Alias record.
-This is an AWS-only record that enables pointing DNS names to AWS resources rather than IP addresses and is critical for scaling and availability.
+This is because with Route53 you can take advantage of the power of the Alias record.
+This is an AWS-only record type that enables pointing the root of your DNS zone to the DNS names of AWS resources such as load balancers and CloudFront distributions and this is essential for scaling and availability in AWS.
+By contrast, CNAME records don't work on the root of DNS zones.

 AWS Shield allows you to add protection to the following resource types: